What is a Progressive Web App?

 This opens another can of worms entirely.
 The new user might not have enough memory space on their device or the app might be incompatible with their device altogether.

 With PWAs, sharing is as easy as sending a URL to a potential new user.
 There is no installation or downloading involved.
+With that said, some PWAs are installable on a user’s home screen (more on this shortly).

 Skip the middleman of needing approval by multiple operating systems and push new versions of your app directly to your users.